anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The registrar-agent MAY be provided with the product-serial-number(s) in different ways:
   * configured, e.g., as a list of pledges to be bootstrapped via QR code scanning
   * discovered by using standard approaches like mDNS as described in {{discovery_uc2_ppa}}
-  * discovered by using a vendor specific approach, e.g., RF beacons The registrar-agent SHOULD have synchronized time.
+  * discovered by using a vendor specific approach, e.g., RF beacons.
+  The registrar-agent SHOULD have synchronized time.

 * Registrar: possesses/trusts IDevID CA certificate and has own registrar EE credentials.